kopliness/ApiCachingApp/README.md

-A pet project that implements in-memory caching.
+A pet project that implements in-memory and distributed(Redis) caching.